 Important: Unlike most gelcoat surfaces on a boat, it can be dangerous to wax a non-skid surface.
 Wax surfaces become very slippery when wet.

 All boats with stainless steel fittings will eventually develop rust lines, and the hull will develop stains below the water line.
 Boat owners often use expensive cleaners and a lot of elbow grease to remove these stains.
-However, the best cleaner we’ve ever used to get rid of rust and discoloration stains is Snobol toilet cleaner.
-It’s inexpensive and works with almost no effort.
+For quick cleaning, Jones Brothers recommends using Star brite Rust Stain Remover to remove rust and discoloration.

 Usually, once a year will be sufficient to keep your boat looking good.
 Also, make sure you wax your boat immediately after using the Snobol treatment described in the previous FAQ.

 Boats that are left in the water for extended periods of time should use bottom paint.
 This will protect the bottom of the hull, and prevent aquatic growth.
 Your dealer can recommend a paint brand and an application schedule that best fits your area.